Reviewed April 2019

 The Fair Housing Act (FHA) is applicable to nearly all types of housing.
 Under the FHA, housing providers are obligated to permit, as a reasonable accommodation, the use of animals that work, provide assistance, or perform tasks that benefit persons with disabilities, or provide emotional support to alleviate a symptom or effect of a disability.

-In June of this year, the Department of Justice (DOJ) settled a civil rights lawsuit alleging that RiverBay Corporation (RiverBay), which manages a housing cooperative in New York called Co-op City, maintained and employed an overly burdensome and intrusive policy governing waivers to its “no pets” rule.
+In June 2015, the Department of Justice (DOJ) settled a civil rights lawsuit alleging that RiverBay Corporation (RiverBay), which managed a housing cooperative in New York called Co-op City, maintained and employed an overly burdensome and intrusive policy governing waivers to its “no pets” rule.
 Specifically, the DOJ asserted that the policy instituted by RiverBay deterred and prevented persons with disabilities from obtaining reasonable accommodations and that RiverBay used the policy to unlawfully deny accommodation requests.

 RiverBay’s policy seemingly failed to provide reasonable accommodations to people who require service or assistance animals.
 More specifically, until December 2011, RiverBay’s application for requesting a reasonable accommodation to its no-pets rule consisted of the following: (1) five forms (including one required to be completed only in blue ink and another required to be typewritten); (2) certain breeds of dogs were prohibited; (3) animals were required to be neutered or spayed; (4) annual renewal requirements; and (5) the applicant was required to provide his or her medical records.